JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 > Anecdote: an existing team onboarded a set of contractors to help them create a more advanced version of their existing pages.
 > The contractors were given a large, discrete chunk of the project.
-> After their code started to land into land into the main branch, other teams noticed it didn't use the existing design system components or recommended logical patterns.
+> After their code started to land into the main branch, other teams noticed it didn't use existing design system components or recommended logical patterns.
 > Eventually the project was scrapped and code deleted for being too difficult to integrate with existing areas.

 There is no such thing as a ["Greenfield project"](https://en.wikipedia.org/wiki/Greenfield_project) in software development.
 In an existing organization, there should be established precedences and guidelines around how to structure code.
-Even in a brand new organization there are existing areas of familiarity for developers that should inform what to use.
+Even in a brand new organization, the first developers already have existing areas of familiarity that should inform early technical decisions.

-When an organization adds new developers, it is unhealthy to ask them to create code without onboarding them onto the existing guidelines and ongoing pushes of the team.
+When an organization adds new developers, it is unhealthy to ask them to create code before onboarding them onto the existing guidelines and structures of the team.
-To truly onboard an engineer onto a team's code takes months or more of having them work in the existing codebases with the existing engineers.
+To truly onboard an developer onto a team takes months or more of having them work in the existing codebases with the existing developers.
 Thus, it is unhealthy to spin off a new team solely with new team members, regardless of their general experience level.

 When you match area experts with developers new to the organization, both sides benefit.
 Area experts can inform the new developers on existing areas of investment and/or tech debt that should be factored into their work, along with why structures were set up that way.
-The new developers can bring in new proposals from the outside and work with the area experts to introduce new ideas to the team.
+New developers can bring fresh ideas and a healthy set of scepticism to a project, then work with the area experts in improving code accordingly.

 ## 3. "Aggressive Goals"

 **TODO: IMAGE**

 > Anecdote: a new team worked with upper management to propose what could be created in a year given company priorities.
-> Management created business goals and OKRs based on a very optimistic version of that timeline, referring to them as "aggressive goals" internally.
+> Resultant business goals and OKRs were based on a very optimistic version of that timeline, referring to internally as "aggressive goals".
 > The team opted to start product work quickly instead of writing RFCs or laying groundwork with platform owners.
 > Additions to existing code were made quickly and added an above expected amount of tech debt, the cleanups for which were added to the team backlog but not started on before launch.

+Deadlines can be useful for getting a team to hustle effort and prioritize effectively.
+There are certainly many good justifications for a fast pace: critical business needs; proving a team's value; acquiring early user experience data to inform later experiments; ...
-At what point does adding early tech debt for the sake of speed no longer worth it?
+But at what point does adding early tech debt for the sake of speed no longer worth it?

-Tech debt can be costly immediately when added to shared code areas, not just as an afterthought following a project's first launch.
+Introduced tech debt can be costly immediately after or even during a project.
-I have heard many justifications for the fast pace: proving a team's value; acquiring early user experience data to inform later experiments; critical business needs...
-These are all theoretically valid, but in practice I have developed a deep suspicion towards the frequency with which they're used.
+The earlier an archicture is rushed together or a "temporary" measure introduced, and the longer until it is cleaned up, the longer it affects the system around it.

+In my experience, referring to team goals as "aggressive" _sometimes_ implies pushing the team beyond what it would normally be comfortable achieving.
 I've been burned too many times by a _perceived_ urgent need for release followed by long periods of inactivity.

-TODO: THIS IS NOT WELL SUPPORTED

-Furthermore, let's dive in: what does an "aggressive" goal imply?
-Were teams not striving for high velocity before?
-Assuming teams were already trying to perform their best, what would they sacrifice to obtain the "aggressive" adjective?

-In my experience, referring to team goals as "aggressive" implies pushing the team beyond what it would normally be comfortable achieving.
-This is not healthy.
+Over time, this is not healthy.

 > If these statements interest you, I would highly recommend reading _[Slack](https://www.penguinrandomhouse.com/books/39276/slack-by-tom-demarco)_ by Tom DeMarco, which includes excellent points on how and overly aggressive goals contribute to inefficiency and team burnout.